Managing a project is one of the most challenging tasks you can ever undertake.

 Well, there’s a highly affordable data visualization tool called ChartExpo capable of visualizing complex data using its massive library of charts, including Matrix charts.

-This tool answers the question, what is a Matrix Chart by providing you with a straightforward way to access them.
+This tool answers the question, of what is a Matrix Chart by providing you with a straightforward way to access them.
 Yes, you read that right.
 No beating the bush.

 This highly affordable and easy-to-use data visualization tool comes as an easy-to-install add-on that integrates seamlessly with Google Sheets.